airborne-commando/OPSEC-OSINT-Tools/README.md

 </p>

-**Made a radicle seed for some of my forks and repos!
+**Made a radicle account for some of my forks and repos!
 Feel free to seed, clone and fork.**

-My node:
+My node/account:

     https://app.radicle.xyz/nodes/rosa.radicle.xyz/users/did:key:z6MkjuFgGz8T6oY95gV491a6zxLWvq5r87pTATEZh8d3tK9a